Pris527/nypd-complaints-analysis/README.md

 **3. Key Insights From the Analysis**

-**.Clear weekend and evening surges** were visible across all boroughs, suggesting that community activity patterns — rather than isolated events — strongly influence when complaints are filed.
+. **Clear weekend and evening surges** were visible across all boroughs, suggesting that community activity patterns — rather than isolated events — strongly influence when complaints are filed.

-**.Assault, harassment, and grand larceny** consistently make up the highest share of reported offenses, pointing to recurring interpersonal and property-related concerns within NYC neighborhoods.
+. **Assault, harassment, and grand larceny** consistently make up the highest share of reported offenses, pointing to recurring interpersonal and property-related concerns within NYC neighborhoods.

-**.Reporting delays vary by borough**, with some areas showing slower reporting times around higher-severity offenses.
+. **Reporting delays vary by borough**, with some areas showing slower reporting times around higher-severity offenses.
 This may reflect differences in access, community-police relationships, or logistical barriers to reporting.

-**.Adults between 25–64 represent the majority of victims**, with men appearing more frequently in the dataset.
+. **Adults between 25–64 represent the majority of victims**, with men appearing more frequently in the dataset.
 This reinforces known demographic exposure patterns but also highlights who is most affected in daily urban environments.

-**.Brooklyn recorded the highest volume of complaints between 2022 and 2024**, closely followed by Manhattan.
+. **Brooklyn recorded the highest volume of complaints between 2022 and 2024**, closely followed by Manhattan.
 The distribution mirrors both population density and patterns of public mobility across boroughs.

-**.Complaint volume and reporting speed differ substantially by offense type** Certain crimes tend to be reported immediately, while others have longer lags — offering opportunities to better understand barriers to timely reporting.
+. **Complaint volume and reporting speed differ substantially by offense type** Certain crimes tend to be reported immediately, while others have longer lags — offering opportunities to better understand barriers to timely reporting.

-**Temporal rhythms are strong predictors of complaint activity** Distinct patterns emerge by hour, day of the week, and season, demonstrating how community routines shape reporting behaviour.
+. **Temporal rhythms are strong predictors of complaint activity** Distinct patterns emerge by hour, day of the week, and season, demonstrating how community routines shape reporting behaviour.

 These insights would help: